-There will be occasions when you may wish to provide small gifts to employees, or even treat yourself as the director.
-In this guide, we will explain to you what can be claimed and how much, whilst making the most of the exemptions available for trivial benefits.
+There will be occasions when a company may wish to provide small gifts to employees or directors.
+In this guide, we will explain what can be claimed and how much.

 What are the changes?